-- Disregarding the suggestions and input from other members
+- Disregarding suggestions and input from other members.

-Dealing with these people can be especially hard because we all know that the foundation for successful teamwork comes from communication.
+Dealing with these people can be especially hard because we all know that the foundation for successful teamwork is communication.
 Therefore, situations involving a team member who is less than cooperative can become particularly frustrating.
-In any case, rather than adding even more stress to your already busy schedules by pulling this person’s weight, make it a special point to bring them back into the team as soon as you notice difficulties.
+So, how can we fix this?

-- Do your best to refrain from fearing the conflict within your team, and to handle it with the confidence that you’re communicating in the best way possible.
+- Do not shy away from the conflict this person is creating.
+Handle it with confidence.
 Offer to involve the entire team in this civil confrontation, and set up a time and place as soon as possible.
 Confronting this person should be done in a neutral location, easily accessible to each member attending.

-- If this team member does not willingly highlight their difficult behaviors, make sure you’re prepared to draw their attention to them.
-Explain why these behaviors are causing issues for the rest of the team, and the impact of them.
-Note that it’s important to focus on this person’s behaviors and to refrain from associating them with the team member personally.
+- If this team member does not willingly highlight their difficult behaviors, make sure you’re prepared to draw attention to them.
+Explain why these behaviors are causing issues for the rest of the team.

 - If all fails, take action.
 Either report this person to your higher-ups or, if you are in a position to do so, you may need to resort to firing them.We always hope that tips 1-4 will do the trick, though!